wp-plugins/ninja-forms-recaptcha-field/readme.txt

  Adds reCAPTCHA field to Ninja Forms.

 == Description ==
-Adds a \"No CAPTCHA reCAPTCHA\" field type to Ninja Forms form builder Forms with a \"No CAPTCHA reCAPTCHA\" will validate the field before successful submission.
+Adds a "No CAPTCHA reCAPTCHA" field type to Ninja Forms form builder Forms with a "No CAPTCHA reCAPTCHA" will validate the field before successful submission.

 == Installation ==
 Upload the plugin to wp-content->plugins directory